Frank (Amy Winehouse album): Critical reception

 Frank received mostly positive reviews from contemporary music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 78, based on 11 reviews.
 AllMusic's John Bush called Winehouse "an excellent vocalist possessing both power and subtlety".
 Nate Chinen of The New York Times complimented her original lyrics and called the music a "glossy admixture of breezy funk, dub and jazz-inflected soul".
 The A.V.
 Clubs Nathan Rabin commended its loose, organic songcraft and wrote that it "features languid, wide-open neo-soul grooves and jazzy vamping".
 Beccy Lindon of The Guardian described Winehouse's sound as "somewhere between Nina Simone and Erykah Badu ... at once innocent and sleazy".
 Entertainment Weeklys Chris Willman found its musical style reminiscent of Sade.
 MusicOMHs John Murphy said that her lyrics are "commendably feisty and, as the album title suggests, frank".
 Dan Cairns of The Times called Frank "a staggeringly assured, sit-up-and-listen debut, both commercial and eclectic, accessible and uncompromising".
-Robert Christgau, writing for MSN Music, was less enthusiastic and graded the album a "dud", indicating "a bad record whose details rarely merit further thought."
+Robert Christgau, writing for MSN Music, was less enthusiastic and graded the album a "dud".

 Winehouse was nominated for British Female Solo Artist and British Urban Act at the 2004 BRIT Awards, while Frank was shortlisted for the Mercury Music Prize that same year.
 The album earned Winehouse an Ivor Novello Award.
 In retrospective reviews for both Pitchfork and Rolling Stone, critic Douglas Wolk was ambivalent towards Winehouse's themes and felt that they are relevant to her public image at the time, writing in the former review, "in the light of her subsequent career, Frank comes off as the first chapter in the Romantic myth of the poet who feels too deeply and ends up killing herself for her audience's entertainment".
 By contrast, PopMatters writer Mike Joseph felt that the album shows that Winehouse's success is "based on pure talent rather than good producers or gimmicks".
 The Washington Posts Bill Friskics-Warren noted most of its content as "sultry ballads and shambling neo-soul jams", while writing that it "more than confirms what the fuss over Winehouse – then just 19 and with a lot fewer tattoos – was originally all about... her attitude and command were already there.
 And then some".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 2019, the album was ranked 57th on The Guardians 100 Best Albums of the 21st Century list.